daiiz/SVGyazo/README.md

 # SVGyazo
 SVGyazo is a Chrome Extension.
 SVGyazo allow you to capture web pages including hyperlinks.<br>
-Upload PNG images to Gyazo, SVG to daiiz-apps server (Firebase Storage).
-The SVG image ID used for the its URL is assigned the same value as the image ID of Gyazo.<br>
+Upload PNG images to Gyazo, SVG to daiiz-apps server (Firebase Storage). <br>
+The image ID used for URL of SVG image is assigned the same value as the image ID of Gyazo.<br>
 Uploaded SVG images can be viewed by everyone who knows its URL.

 ## Install